ruthvik-bommena/ruthvik-bommena.github.io/_pages/research.md

     Your browser does not support the video tag.
   </video>
   <figcaption style="text-align: center; font-style: italic;">
-    Animation 1: Optimal trajectories of four servicing agents transporting modular components between the service vehicle and the target spacecraft in a Halo orbit around SEL-2, while satisfying anti-collision constraints.
+    Animation 1: Optimal trajectories of four servicing agents transporting modular components between the service vehicle and the target spacecraft in a Halo orbit around Sun-Earth Lagrange Point 2, while satisfying anti-collision constraints.
   </figcaption>
 </figure>